for Cold Climate Housing and much more

 Removal of ice from the edge of the roof is best done with non-salt chemical de-icers or electrical de-icing cables -- not with hatchets or hammers.
 Chopping and cutting caused more roof problems than all the ice during that big ice storm.
 Any ladders should be tied down on both sides to prevent slipping sideways and even tied to a line over the house so it can't be pushed backwards by sliding snow -- and never work alone.
 If you have an ice dam with water backed up behind it, do not place yourself right were the water will come out when you break or melt through the dam -- rushing cold water can convince you to jump right off the ladder -- not a good option.
 Follow this link for more information on Ice Dams.

-Keywords: Ice Dams, Structure, Truss, Snow, Security, Safety, Ice, Overview, Roof
+Keywords: Ice Dams, Structure, Truss, Safety, Snow, Security, Ice, Overview, Roof

 Article 2085